iacmac-web-tools/amr-cloud-hugo/content/en/home/hero.md

 weight = 10  # Order that this section will appear.

 title = "AMRcloud"
+splash_msg = "Please, wait, your personal container is opening"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "amr-cloud-logo.png"